oliviawestmacottssw/SSW.Rules.Content/rules/general---do-you-use-a-sql-server-indexes-naming-standard/rule.md

 ---

-This standard outlines the procedure on naming Indexes at SSW for SQL Server.
+​​​This standard outlines the procedure on naming Indexes at SSW for SQL Server.
 Use this standard when creating new Indexes or if you find an older Index that doesn't follow that standard.

-**Note:** There is not a lot of use naming Indexes - we only do it when we are printing out documentation or using the 'Index Tuning Wizard' - then it becomes really handy.
+**​Note:** There is not a lot of use naming Indexes - we only do it when we are printing out documentation or using the 'Index Tuning Wizard' - then it becomes really handy.
 Do you agree with them all?
 Are we missing some?
 Let us know what you think.

 Index names are to have this syntax: